bkkaggle/zerm/content/nlp-research-part-2/index.md

 TPU Pods expect your data to be available as a set of TFRecord files in a GCP cloud bucket that get downloaded to each of your TPU board's built in powerful VM that will take care of de-serializing the files and feeding it to the TPU chips.
 Make sure that your GCP bucket and your TPU pod are in the same compute zone, otherwise you'll quickly rack up a lot of charges by transferring hundreds of GBs of data across compute zones.

-**_Here's a thing that's not very well documented when working with TPU Pods (this doesn't really apply to TPUs as much): TPU Pods create a lot (100s of GBs) of logs that get sent to Stackdriver, where you get charged \$$0.5$/GiB of logs ingested for ingesting logs beyond a certain limit (I think it's around 50GiB/month).
+> Here's a thing that's not very well documented when working with TPU Pods (this doesn't really apply to TPUs as much): TPU Pods create a lot (100s of GBs) of logs that get sent to Stackdriver, where you get charged 0.5/GiB of logs ingested for ingesting logs beyond a certain limit (I think it's around 50GiB/month).
 In just a few days of training, I ended up being charged about a \$$100$ IIRC.
-Luckily, I still had most of the GCP free credit so this didn't end up being a major problem for me, but make sure to turn off ingesting logs for TPUs._**
+Luckily, I still had most of the GCP free credit so this didn't end up being a major problem for me, but make sure to turn off ingesting logs for TPUs.
+>

-_I ran into a problem early on when I got access to the TPU pod where my code would work perfectly on a single TPU, but would throw an `Out of range: End of sequence` [error](https://gist.github.com/bkkaggle/ee63a04cd86c5fd45c41dc0b7ce109eb) when running it on a TPU pod.
-I struggled with this for a pretty long time until I took a look at [this](https://www.kaggle.com/c/flower-classification-with-tpus/discussion/130199) Kaggle discussion point that says that TPUs expect each TPU board (8 cores) to get its own TFrecord file (until that point, I was splitting the train set into 8 TFRecord files where I should've been splitting it into 16 (128 cores / 8 cores per board) TFRecord files._
+> I ran into a problem early on when I got access to the TPU pod where my code would work perfectly on a single TPU, but would throw an `Out of range: End of sequence` [error](https://gist.github.com/bkkaggle/ee63a04cd86c5fd45c41dc0b7ce109eb) when running it on a TPU pod.
+I struggled with this for a pretty long time until I took a look at [this](https://www.kaggle.com/c/flower-classification-with-tpus/discussion/130199) Kaggle discussion point that says that TPUs expect each TPU board (8 cores) to get its own TFrecord file (until that point, I was splitting the train set into 8 TFRecord files where I should've been splitting it into 16 (128 cores / 8 cores per board) TFRecord files.
+>

-**_TPUs are awesome for scaling to huge models and huge datasets, but there are a lot of TPU-specific information (especially for TPU Pods) that you need to know that's not covered in the documentation and isn't easy to find._**
+> TPUs are awesome for scaling to huge models and huge datasets, but there are a lot of TPU-specific information (especially for TPU Pods) that you need to know that's not covered in the documentation and isn't easy to find._**

 You can use my script [here](https://github.com/bkkaggle/lm-finetuning/blob/master/make_tfrecords.py) and run